 After a lot of research and discussion, we've decided to make our DEFI smart contracts transparent.
 We did this to increase trust and reduce corruption.
-For your own safety, we recommend that you assume ALL interactions, on chain, can be linked to your account.
+For your own safety, we recommend that you assume ALL on chain transactions are public.

 Your account has interacted with a centralized exchange you have provided identification to.

 In the example above, a user has created an account on Binance, provided identification, and then sent SCRT to their account.

 1. Your account directly interacts with a smart contract.

 2. You transfer tokens to a contract and someone has access to the viewing key for that contract.

 3. You send tokens to a contract, which changes something that is viewable.
 An example would be if you deposited a token into an earn contract, and the contract's balance went up.